The Female Aikidoist’s Guide to Hombu Dojo

 Figuring out the rules of the tiny locker room hidden behind the pink curtains on the second floor, still seems to me the most difficult thing in all of Hombu Dojo.
 Of course I don’t know anything about the men’s locker room, as I have never entered it.
 So I wouldn’t know about any comparative value in my experiences.
 It seems important to know however that a lot of the social standing as a girl or woman at Hombu Dojo basically starts inside this very room.

-- Let’s start with what needs to be done before even accessing it: Announce yourself properly before entering the room by saying “shitsuree shimasu” (this means something like “I am being impolite now”).
+- Let’s start with what needs to be done before even accessing it: Announce yourself properly before entering the room by saying “shitsurei shimasu” (this means something like “I am being impolite now”).
 When inside the room, if not alone, continue by saying “ohayo gozaimasu”, “konnichiwa” or “konbanwa” (according to the time of day).

-- The most important rule inside the locker room: Never take up too much space and always give precedence to older women (the notion of older is applicable in both, the sense of “more advanced in Aikido practice”, as well as in terms of physical age).
+- The most important rule inside the locker room: Never take up too much space and always give precedence to senior women (the notion of senior is applicable in both, the sense of “more advanced in Aikido practice”, as well as in terms of physical age).
 I think this also goes for the rest of Japanese society, but inside this very confined space it is necessary to actually stick to it.
 So, don’t linger in front of the lockers for too long, as you are almost certainly in somebody’s way to access their locker (the room only measures about 8m2, including the lockers)!

 The tiny females’ changing room